OSDeploy/GitBook/drivers/driver-optimization/README.md

 **Driver Optimization is a Driver Management Method with the following considerations**

+* **Combined Driver Packs** - Use Family Packs that apply to multiple Computer Models instead of individual Computer Models

 * **Organize Drivers** - I will organize my Driver Repository in a logical, structured format

 * **Validate Drivers**  - I will validate the Drivers that I have to ensure they are accurate and necessary